mekhod/Spam-Emails/README.md

 * The model is trained with the processed dataset.

 ## Results:
-* An F1 score of around 0.95 is achieved.
+* An F1 score of 0.95 is achieved.